 Should NH government switch from a pension system to a 401(k)-style retirement plan?

-The House is also considering a bill that would give a single cost-of-living adjustment to retirees who left work before 2014, raising their pensions by 1.5%.
+The Legislature passed a bill that would give a single cost-of-living adjustment to retirees who left work before 2014, raising their pensions by 1.5%.
 Cost-of-living adjustments for state retirees were suspended in 2010 when a fiscal crisis struck the retirement system.